5 Key Stages Of Asset Management Life Cycle

 What Is An Asset?

 An item, entity or thing (tangible or intangible) that holds value, for a company or a person, or has potential thereof is an asset.
-It is something that can be used as collateral in meeting commitments, debts etc. Essentially estate, resources, equipment, inventory, valuables etc. are assets.
+Examples of assets include estates, resources, equipment, inventory and valuables.

 A business owner does not have to worry about wasting time searching for the asset in their stores and purchasing it only to find that it lay wasting in the warehouse.
 Such wasteful and costly activities can be avoided through asset management.